mgsmemebook/MXE/README.md

 - Most commands don't work in console
 - When using /nick the prefix gets lost in chat
 - /setrank doesn't work
+- When players don't see you /nick doesn't work